 The UNION is one of the 31 Scientific Unions of the International Council of Science (ICSU).
 It was founded in 1927 as the International Society of Microbiology, and became the International Association of Microbiological Societies affiliated to the International Union of Biological Sciences (IUBS) as a Division in 1967.
 It acquired independence in 1980 and became a Union Member of ICSU in 1982.

-The next IUMS congresses will be in Montreal Canada in 2014.
-For more information go to www.montrealiums2014.org.
+The next IUMS congresses will be in Montreal Canada from July 27-August 1, 2014.

 For call of abstracts, registrations and more information go to www.montrealiums2014.org.
 For a glance of the programme, Nobel Symposium, Bridging Sessions, Confirmed Keynote and Workshop Speakers click here